 - Check compliance regulations

 When becoming licensed, remember there are a limited number available, and you’ll need to accept your license within 48 hours of receiving your email.
 State compliance officers will be working with facilities across the state to enforce the rules, approximately four times the number of officers as those covering all bars and liquor establishments.
 While it’s still a business like most others, ensuring compliance regulations are met is essential, and being proactive is the best way to stay compliant.
 It’s also important to remember that even with a well-secured network, it can be breached due to human error managing it, so employee education is critical as well.

 During initial planning for your facility, keep in mind that you’ll either need staffing or consulting for physical and database SQL concerns, which is a six-figure salary.
 One of the most common mistakes we see new cannabis businesses make is not budgeting enough for the set-up and management of their network infrastructure and security.
 Many simply don’t know the depth and complexity of what’s required, and the level of expertise needed to manage it all.

 High speed internet is also necessary for one of these facilities, so keep that in mind when considering a location.
 It’s tempting to pick a rural location for the space and lower priced real estate, but it’s not always an ideal choice when it comes to internet connectivity.
 Be sure to check on whether this type of infrastructure is available in the location you’re considering, or budget appropriately so that you have an alternate plan in place.

 A partnership with Applied Technologies will help manage your facility and build a team to make your facility succeed.
-Learn more about how we can support you at www.appliedtech.pro/grow or contact Krista Salvatore, Director of Sales at email@example.com or 314.736.0500 for more information or to discuss a technology assessment.
+Learn more about how we can support you at www.appliedtech.pro or contact Krista Salvatore, Vice President, General Manager at email@example.com or 314.736.0500 for more information or to discuss a technology assessment.